octimot/StoryToolkitAI/INSTALLATION.md

 #### Requirements

-Our installations are on MacOS 12.6+ running on M1 and Windows 10 machines in our editing room, but the scripts should run fine on other CPUs and GPUs.
+Our installations are on MacOS 12.6+, MacOS 14.4.1+ running on M1, and Windows 10 machines in our editing room, but the scripts should run fine on other CPUs and GPUs.
-For both production and development we're currently using Python 3.10.11.
+For both production and development we're mostly using Python 3.10.11, but slowly migrating to 3.11.

-_Note: The tool worked fine on Python 3.9, but some packages are now optimized for Python 3.10.
-Python 3.9 support will no longer be possible in the very near future._
+_Note: The tool worked fine on Python 3.9, but some packages are now optimized for Python 3.10 and Python 3.11 Python 3.9 support will no longer be possible in the very near future._

 **The Resolve API integration only works on Resolve Studio 18 (not on the free version, and certainly not earlier